henrik/octopress/source/_posts/2014-02-12-code-review.markdown

   This can be annoying, but it's not a dealbreaker.

+  We try to mitigate this by always getting a second opinion on non-obvious table or column names.

 * New hires may be insecure about pushing straight to master.

   Pair programming could help that to some extent.
 You can also do pre-merge code review temporarily for some person or feature.